kylemathias/Component-Document-Maker/README.md

 ![image](https://user-images.githubusercontent.com/26488295/170320810-3fbf2239-0b76-4a81-b06f-d41f28f18434.png)

 ## Saving and Sharing <a name="savingandsharing"></a>
-To colaborate and make trackable edits to your Component Document you will need to enable sharing in Microsoft Word
+To collaborate and make trackable edits to your Component Document you will need to enable sharing in Microsoft Word
 1. Enable AutoSave in Microsoft Word (top left in the document window)

 ![image](https://user-images.githubusercontent.com/26488295/170333148-fbed0350-0bd1-4fcf-8437-19498f32a857.png)